intel-mpx/intel-mpx.github.io/pages/usability.md

 **Observation 1**: Both GCC-MPX and ICC-MPX break most programs on Level 6 (with `BNDPRESERVE=1`).
 This is because `BNDPRESERVE` does *not* clear bounds on pointers transferred from/to unprotected legacy libraries.
-This means that any pointer returned or modified by any legacy library (including Standard C library) will almost certainly contain wrong bounds.
+This means that any pointer returned from or modified by any legacy library (including Standard C library) will almost certainly contain wrong bounds.
 Because of this, 89% of GCC-MPX and 76% of ICC-MPX programs break.
 These cases are represented as gray boxes.

 * Note that for Phoenix, GCC-MPX fails in most cases while ICC-MPX works correctly.
 This is because of a slight difference in libc wrappers: all the failing programs use `mmap64` function which is correctly wrapped by ICC-MPX but ignored by GCC-MPX.
 Thus, in the GCC case, the newly allocated pointer contains no bounds which (under `BNDPRESERVE=1`) is treated as an out-of-bounds violation.
 * One can wonder why some programs *still* work even if interoperability with Standard C library is broken.
-The reason is that programs like `kmeans`, `pca`, and `lbm` require *literally no* external functions except `malloc()`, `memset()`, and `free()`---which are provided by the wrapper MPX libraries.
+The reason is that programs like `kmeans`, `pca`, and `lbm` require *literally no* external functions except `malloc`, `memset`, `free`, etc.---which are provided by the wrapper MPX libraries.

 **Observation 2**: Some programs break due to *memory model violation*.

 * `ferret` and `raytrace` both have structs with the first field used to access other fields in the struct (a common practice that is actually disallowed by the C standard).
-ICC-MPX disallows this behavior whenever bounds narrowing is enabled.
+ICC-MPX disallows this behavior when bounds narrowing is enabled.
 GCC-MPX allows such behavior by default and has a special switch to tighten it (`-fno-chkp-first-field-has-own-bounds`) which we classify as Level 5.
 * `gcc` has its own complex memory model with bit-twiddling, type-casting, and other practices deprecated by the C standard.
 This is why both GCC-MPX and ICC-MPX break as soon as bounds narrowing is enabled.
-* `soplex` literally modifies pointers-to-object from one address to another, without any respect towards pointer bounds (which is associated with another memory region).
-No version of MPX could circumvent this violation of the C standard.
+* `soplex` manually modifies pointers-to-object from one address to another using pointer arithmetic, without any respect towards pointer bounds.
+By design, MPX cannot circumvent this violation of the C standard.
 (The same happens in `mcf` but only in one corner-case on test input.)
 * `xalancbmk` performs a container-style subtraction from the base of a struct.
 This leads to GCC-MPX and ICC-MPX breaking when bounds narrowing is enabled.
 * We also manually fixed some memory-model violations, e.g., flexible arrays with size 1 (`arr[1]`).
 These fixes are represented as yellow background.

 **Observation 3**: In some cases, real bugs were detected (see also [security](/security#others)).

 * Three bugs in `ferret`, `h264ref`, and `perlbench` were detected and fixed by us.
-These bugs are represented as blue background.
+These fixes are represented as blue background.
 * Three bugs in `x264`, `h264ref`, and `perlbench` were detected *only* by GCC-MPX versions.
 These bugs are represented as red boxes.
 Note that ICC-MPX missed bugs in `h264ref` and `perlbench`.
 Upon debugging, we noticed that ICC-MPX narrowed bounds less strictly than GCC-MPX and thus missed the bugs.
-We were not able to deduce the root cause, but presume it is due to the different memory layout generated by GCC and ICC compilers.
+We were not able to hunt out the root cause, but presume it is due to different memory layouts generated by GCC and ICC compilers.

 **Observation 4**: In rear cases, we hit compiler bugs in GCC and ICC.
-All these bugs were reported to the maintainers of these compilers.

 * GCC-MPX had only one bug, an obscure "fatal internal GCC compiler error" on only-write versions of `xalancbmk`.
 * ICC-MPX has an [autovectorization bug](https://software.intel.com/en-us/forums/intel-c-compiler/topic/700675) triggered on some versions of `vips`, `gobmk`, `h264ref`, and `milc`.
 * ICC-MPX has a ["wrong-bounds through indirect call" bug](https://software.intel.com/en-us/forums/intel-c-compiler/topic/700550) triggered on some versions of `x264` and `xalancbmk`.